alex-kunev/JavaFoundations/README.md

-This is a GitHub repository for my JavaFundamentals course with weekly exercises.
+This is a GitHub repository for my JavaFoundations course with weekly exercises.